samadio/exam_advanced/README.md

 (optionals): operator []

-where to use const keyword, where to use pairs instead of the single K,T (private/public?)
+where to use const keyword, where to use pairs instead of the single K,T. noexcept!!

 tests and report